Koneru Humpy: A Trailblazer in Indian Women’s Chess Triumphs Again

 Key OpponentsJu Wenjun (China), Kateryna Lagno (Russia), Irene Sukandar (Indonesia)

-Family SupportCrucial role of her husband and parents, particularly in childcare support.
+Family SupportCrucial role of husband and parents in her success

 Related articles